Ramification theory for varieties over a local field: Formulas for invariants of wild ramification

 \section{Formulas for invariants of wild ramification}

 In this section, we establish formulas for the invariants of wild ramification defined in the previous section.
 We state and prove the results for the map (\ref{eqmap}).
-However, they also hold for the map (\ref{eqmapF}).
-We leave the proof for the latter to the reader.
+However, they also hold for the map (\ref{eqmapF}) by the same argument.

-We prove an excision formula and a blow-up formula in Section \ref{ssexc}.
+We prove an excision formula Theorem \ref{thmexc} and a blow-up formula Proposition \ref{prblup} in Section \ref{ssexc}.
 We establish some preliminary formulas in Section \ref{ssdiv}.
-In Section \ref{ssss}, we prove a formula for some semi-stable families applying the log Lefschetz trace formula Theorem \ref{thmlLTF}, which will play a crucial role in the proof of the conductor formula.
+In Section \ref{ssss}, we prove a formula Proposition \ref{prcysd} for some semi-stable families applying the log Lefschetz trace formula Theorem \ref{thmlLTF}, which will play a crucial role in the proof of the conductor formula.